rureirureirurei/DistributedLab-homework/hw4/README.md

 We can see that Eve can't see our cyphered message.

-If you want to check someone's public key, just do:
+You can't change the keypair, but if you want to check someone's public key, just do:

     >>> A.public_key = (2,3)
     Exception: You are not allowed to alter generated keys